PrestaShop/docs/modules/concepts/hooks/use-hooks-on-modern-pages.md

 ./bin/console cache:clear --no-warmup
 ```

-In case Prestashop failed to autoload automatically, [you can generate the autoload files][setup-composer] with composer manually.
+If PrestaShop fails to load files automatically, [you can generate the autoloader][setup-composer] with Composer.
+This will create a `vendor` directory with a Composer-based autoloader inside.

 You can now use it in your module (and everywhere in PrestaShop modern pages!):